-Recharacterization of a contribution to an IRA.
 A recharacterization allows a taxpayer to treat a regular contribution made to a Roth or to a traditional IRA as having been made to the other type of IRA.
 A recharacterization does not include a conversion or any other rollover.

-Rollovers or conversion to a Roth IRA.
 A conversion of a traditional IRA to a Roth IRA, and a rollover from any other eligible retirement plan to a Roth IRA, cannot be recharacterized back into a traditional IRA.
 Accordingly, a recharacterization cannot be used to unwind a Roth IRA conversion.